liam31245946/c1024-code-solutions/typescript-template-literals/typescript-template-literals-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the syntax for writing a template literal?
+  `string text inside`

-- What is "string interpolation"?
+- What is "string interpolation"? when we are substituting part of a string with an embedded expression

 ## Notes